Benjamin Castaldi: Motorcycle accident

-On Saturday, 23 June 2012 it was reported that Benjamin Castaldi suffered and accident that caused him a collarbone fracture as well as two broken ribs.
+On 23 June 2012, Castaldi was involved in a motorcycle accident where he suffered a collarbone fracture and two broken ribs.
 He left the hospital the following day.
-At the time of his accident he was hosting the French reality-series Secret Story which led to the decision that television presenter Nikos Aliagas hosted the show while everybody waited for Castaldi's return.
-Benjamin returned on air on Monday, 2 July, but normality was soon interrupted.
+At the time, he was hosting the French reality series Secret Story which led to the decision that television presenter Nikos Aliagas hosted the show while everybody waited for Castaldi's return.
+Castaldi returned on air on 2 July, but normality was soon interrupted.
 It turned out that he had six broken ribs, and his collarbone had not healed properly, he was operated with urgency.
 The Voice of Secret Story took over the hosting of the show.